John Kelly Replaces Reince Priebus: Five Things You Need To Know About The New White House Chief Of Staff

 “In the America I grew up in, every male was a veteran; my dad, my uncles and all the people on the block,” he said many years later.
 “So, with that kind of background and the draft, you assumed you were going to go into the service when your time came.”

 Kelly served as an infantryman with the 2nd Marine Division and was discharged in 1972 after attaining the rank of sergeant.
-He returned to the Corps three years later as an officer after graduating from Officer Candidates School.
+He returned to the corps three years later as an officer after graduating from Officer Candidates School.

 4. His Son Was Killed In Afghanistan

 Kelly is the father of two sons, both of whom followed him into the Marine Corps as officers.
-He also has the sad distinction of being the highest ranking officer to lose a child in the Global War on Terror, as his son Robert was killed in 2010 when he stepped on a land mine while serving with the 5th Marines in Sangin, Afghanistan.
+He also has the sad distinction of being the highest ranking officer to lose a child in the global war on terror, as his son, Robert, was killed in 2010 when he stepped on a land mine while serving with the 5th Marines in Sangin, Afghanistan.
 Robert was on his third combat tour at the time, his first after obtaining his commission as an infantry officer.

 5. He Facilitated The Prisoner Transfer For Bowe Bergdahl

-While serving as commander of United States Southern Command, Kelly facilitated the exchange of five detainees held at the Guantanamo Bay detention camp for U.S. Army deserter Bowe Bergdahl in 2014.
-Admitting that the transfer was “unusual,” the exchange was executed in the presence of reporters and families of victims of the September 11 attacks who were at GTMO to watch legal commissions.
+While serving as commander of U.S. Southern Command, Kelly facilitated the exchange of five detainees held at the Guantanamo Bay detention camp for U.S. Army deserter Bowe Bergdahl in 2014.
+Admitting that the transfer was “unusual,” the exchange was executed in the presence of reporters and families of victims of the September 11 attacks, who were at Guantanamo Bat to watch legal commissions.
 The exchange later came under fire from Congress, though Kelly told reporters at the time that the decision to make the trade was one of policy and did not involve him.

 [Featured Image by Mark Wilson/Getty Images]